Bipto/Nexus/README.md

 - BUILD_TESTING: Builds unit tests

 # Documentation
-Documentation of source code is available at:  https://bipto.github.io/Nexus/
+Documentation of source code is generated automatically through Doxygen with every commit.
+Documentation is available through a browser at:  https://bipto.github.io/Nexus or as a PDF document as a GitHub Actions artifact.

 # Demos
 Repository contains a full demo suite, containing examples of all supported features, including command recording, indirect rendering, model loading, lighting and audio.